Mandate of the Board of Directors

 iv) At least annually, evaluates and approves the Enterprise Risk Management Policy including the Risk Appetite Framework and the Internal Capital Ratio.

-v) Approves the Company’s Investment Policy.
+v) Approves the Group’s Investment Policy and investment strategies.

-3. Ethics, Compliance and Corporate Governance
+3. Ethics, Compliance and Governance

 vii) Ensures that there are appropriate procedures in place for the identification and resolution of conflicts of interest.